- How do I purchase additional quota for resources?

 Why do I get the message "You are not authorized to access this page"?

 This can happen when you are logged into your browser on multiple accounts.
-You must be sure to access the App Engine Admin Console from the account that's linked to your application.
-One way to do this is to open a Chrome incognito window or a Firefox private browsing window first, then navigate to the App Engine Admin Console and log in.
+You must be sure to access the Google Developers Console from the account that's linked to your application.
+One way to do this is to open a Chrome incognito window or a Firefox private browsing window first, then navigate to the console and log in.

 Can I get a billing credit?